 The very First meeting of the Stonehouse Parish Council took place on January 4th 1895.
 The first eleven elected councillors were:- G. W. Sibly, E. Jenner Davies, T. C. Huntley, J. Westacott, T. W. Mastin, R. Townson, J. Bradley, C. Cave, G, Tilley, E. Pollard and H. Warrington.

 There were two headmasters, a company director, two builders, two farmers, two clothworkers, one railway signalman and one hotel manager.
 Dr. G. W. Sibly founder and headmaster of Wycliffe College was elected chairman, and that for the next 24 years one or the other of two headmasters on the council (the second being Mr. John Westacott of the national School) always occupied the chair.

-Stonehouse Brick and Tile Company Limited 202 foot high chimney was built, and was a land mark for sixty five years until it was demolished in 1965.
+Stonehouse Brick and Tile Company Limited 202 foot high chimney was built, (the tallest in the county), , and was a land mark for sixty five years until it was demolished in 1965.

 One of the oldest buildings still surviving in Stonehouse was built.

 No 1 High Street also known as Trotman’s Farm, Queen Anne’s Cottage or The Thatched Cottage.

 The National School was built in 1832 and enlarged in 1873.